Squirtle007/cursor4notebook/README.md

 ## Troubleshooting

 ### Reset MCP Server
-To restart the MCP server, first free up the port by killing existing processes:
+To restart the MCP server, free up the port by killing existing processes:
 ```bash
 # Kill all cursor-notebook-mcp processes
 pkill -f cursor-notebook-mcp